sapn1s/textmap/README.md

 # TextMap

 TextMap is a security tool that lets you hide sensitive information within ordinary text, making it ideal for safely storing cryptocurrency mnemonic phrases, passwords, or other secrets in digital format.
+What makes it unique is that both the encoded text and the key can be safely shared or stored independently in public - for example, you can post the encoded text on social media and share the key through a different channel.
+As long as no one can associate which key belongs to which text, your secret remains secure.

 ## What Makes It Special

+- **Safe Public Sharing**: Both components (encoded text and key) can be safely shared in public on their own:
+  - The encoded text looks like normal text and can be posted anywhere online
+  - The key can be shared through any channel without risk
+  - Security is maintained as long as the components aren't associated
 - **Steganographic Security**: Instead of traditional encryption, TextMap hides your secret information within regular text, making it non-obvious that any secret exists
 - **Two-Factor Security**: Requires both the encoded text AND a separate key to recover your secret
 - **Format Preservation**: The encoded text remains readable and looks like normal text